Safeguarding at Safe Passage

 2. Responding to harm and abuse experienced by those we work with.

-We work with people in incredibly vulnerable situations and the overwhelming majority of safeguarding concerns Safe Passage encounters occur within the wider community.
+We work with people in incredibly vulnerable situations and the overwhelming majority of safeguarding concerns Safe Passage International encounters occur within the wider community and are not caused by their interaction with SPI.
 We are committed to ensuring we have an effective protection response when this occurs, which includes:

 Collaborating with other agencies- We cannot effectively safeguard those we come into contact with unless we collaborate with statutory safeguarding agencies and other organisations to realise safety for people.